tdep-developers/tdep/src/refine_structure/manual.md

   0.66666666666667   0.33333333333333   0.75000000000000  site 2 species 1: Fe
 ```

-@todo Explain that we can use a prototype structure to determine the spacegroup.
+!!! note

-@todo Make sure that I can refine lattices as well, does not really work right now.
+    Explain that we can use a prototype structure to determine the spacegroup, as in pick spacegroup from a unit cell I know is ok, and impose that on the current cell.